Da Vinci® Surgery

 Contact Dr. Peter Burrows in the Tucson area today to discuss any questions you have about BPH treatment, including the UroLift® Procedure.
 Dr. Burrows is highly trained and specializes in treating men with prostate problems including BPH or an enlarged prostate with the UroLift procedure.
 As a board-certified urologist, Dr. Burrows listens to his patients and tries to pinpoint the root of the problem so that he can provide the best treatment option.

-Dr. Burrows is an expert in the treatment of BPH and utilizes the latest technology.
-You can reach his office to schedule an appointment by calling (520) 731-0600.
+Board-certified urologist Dr. Burrows is an expert in the treatment of BPH and utilizes the latest technology.
+You can reach his urology clinic to schedule an appointment by calling (520) 731-0600.

 BPH Treatment Options